Dubbo is a major regional centre servicing central and far west regions with excellent transport links.

 Dubbo is situated on the Macquarie River.
 It is located at the intersection of the Mitchell, Newell and Golden highways, 400km by road from Sydney.
 It is a major road and rail freight hub to other parts of New South Wales and it’s linked by national highways north to Brisbane, south to Melbourne, east to Sydney and Newcastle, and west to Broken Hill and Adelaide.

-Dubbo is one of the leading regional airports in Australia.
-It is serviced by three major airlines, providing 166 flights per week to and from Dubbo, Sydney, Brisbane, Melbourne, Cobar and Broken Hill.
-There are plans for a new airline to provide services to and from Newcastle.
+Dubbo is one of the leading regional airports in Australia, with four major airlines providing around 200 flights per week to and from Dubbo, Sydney, Brisbane, Melbourne, Canberra, Newcastle, Cobar and Broken Hill.

 Dubbo railway station lies on the Main Western railway line between Sydney and Bourke.
 Dubbo station is the terminus for a daily NSW TrainLink XPT service from Sydney.